Susana465/CaMKII_hexa_bgnl_to_mcell/README.md

 I use VS Code as my IDE (Integrated development environment), but you can use whichever IDE you prefer.

+-  To save time and computational power, I run MCell4 outside of Blender.

 -  To use MCell4 outside of Blender with Python 3.9, additional installation steps are required as described below:

 ## 2) Setting System Variable MCELL_PATH and adding Python 3.9 to PATH